 Senior JBO Information

 Junior Baseball of Oregon, Inc., is independent of any of the traditional nationwide baseball organizations, and governs eight separate "Districts" within Oregon.
 The JBO organization generally plays by the National Federation of State High School Associations (NFHS) rules.
-There are several modifications at the various age group levels that impact rules governing length of base paths and the pitching distances.
 LOJBO is set up for players 13-14 years of age.
-There are also three distinct skill levels, National (recreational), American (more competitive), and Federal (very competitive).
+There are three distinct skill levels, National, American (more competitive), and Federal (very competitive).

 The age of the players are generally determined by their age on July 31 of the year of the baseball season, though there are exceptions for older players who wish to participate with their school classmates.
 Junior Baseball of Oregon, Inc., is an Oregon non-profit corporation that exists to provide young boys and girls an opportunity to participate in an organized baseball experience.
 It is the goal of Junior Baseball to provide each child, regardless of skill level, an opportunity to compete in baseball against other players of equal skill and age.